Is TRT the Same As Taking Anabolic Steroids?

 - Sperm production

 - Muscle strength and size

 Testosterone is crucial, so it’s hardly surprising that a lot can go sideways when there isn’t enough T to go around.
-If testosterone levels get too low, you can develop a condition known as male hypogonadism or “low T.” When this happens, you may notice symptoms, such as low sex drive, depression, fatigue, loss of muscular strength and size, and moodiness (2).
+If your levels of testosterone get too low, you can develop a condition known as male hypogonadism or “low T.” Symptoms of low testosterone include: low sex drive, depression, fatigue, loss of muscular strength and size, and moodiness (2).

 One method for bringing testosterone back up to healthy levels is testosterone replacement therapy (TRT), which involves taking therapeutic doses of the hormone.

 When you hear the term “steroids,” your mind probably flashes to ripped bodybuilders and overly-aggressive behavior (“roid rage”).
 Although there is some truth to this, steroids are much more involved than this.
 Steroids are a class of compounds that share a similar structure and bind to hormone receptors in the body in order to promote certain functions.

 The two main classes of steroids are anabolic steroids and corticosteroids.

 The term “anabolic” means to promote growth and therefore testosterone is considered an anabolic steroid as it helps promote growth within the sexual organs, bones, red blood cells, and muscles.